aiman-al-masoud/deixiscript/docs/README.md

 The deixiscript AST can be transformed into an intermediate AST (perhaps with the help of the Conceptual and World Models) which in turn can be translated into a JS AST which in turn can be translated into JS code.

+"we navigate all the data definitions present in the source code and, for each of them, we create a global variable in the intermediate AST"

 To simplify things, we could treat the intermediate AST as the JS AST and generalize later if needed.

 ## Declarations